-Davida Finger teaches the Community Justice clinic at Loyola University New Orleans College of Law.
-She has also taught the Law & Poverty course and Social Justice Lawyering seminar.
+Davida Finger, Clinic Professor, teaches the Community Justice section of the Law Clinic and the Law & Poverty course at Loyola University New Orleans College of Law.
 She joined Loyola in 2006 to work with what was formerly the Katrina clinic.
 In collaboration with community organizations, she has worked extensively on disaster-related litigation and policy matters focusing on government accountability in rebuilding.
+Clinic subject areas include landlord-tenant, subsidized housing, post-disaster housing, housing discrimination, public benefits, access to public records, and civil rights matters.
+Professor Finger is the founding director of the Incubator Program, an initiative for solo practitioners working for social justice.
+For the 2015-16 academic year, she will serve as the Interim Associate Director of the Law Clinic and Interim Director of the Gillis Long Poverty Law Center.
 Prior to joining the clinical faculty at Loyola, she practiced law in Seattle.

 During 2008-09, Professor Finger was a Wasserstein Fellow at Harvard Law School and an “Effective Leadership” fellow with Duke University's Terry Sanford Institute of Public Policy in its inaugural program for emerging Louisiana leaders.
 She was also a 2009 teaching fellow with the Neighborhood Partnership Network’s first capacity college in New Orleans designed to develop community members’ advocacy and organizing skills.